coderefinery/git-intro/_episodes/01-motivation.md

 Version control system also make collaboration easier.
 Different collaborators can contribute simultaneously without disturbing others and combine (merge) their contributions at the end to for the final version.

+## Why Git?

+- Fast
+- Distributed
+- Powerful
+- Huge traction
+- Merging and branching is easy and simple
+- Important platforms such as [GitHub](https://github.com), [GitLab](https://gitlab.com), and [Bitbucket](https://bitbucket.org) build on top of Git.
+- Many platforms build on top of [GitHub](https://github.com).
+- "Git is a four-handle, dual boiler espresso machine, not instant coffee".

+## Why Git and not [Subversion](https://subversion.apache.org)?

+- Subversion is centralized.
+- Git is distributed and supports any workflow.
+- Distributed version control enables to:
+    - implement code review
+    - decentralize access control
+    - decentralize bug exposure
+    - commit changes without network
+    - edit changes after they have been committed

+## Why Git and not [Mercurial](https://www.mercurial-scm.org)?

+- Mercurial is a fine tool but less popular than Git.
+- Even if you use Mercurial chances are high you need to contribute to a code tracked by Git.